aftt2020/aftt/README.md

 # aftt
-This is the appendix of paper "Improving Fairness of Neural Text Classifiers through Automatic Testing".
+This is the repository of paper "Improving Fairness of Neural Text Classifiers through Automatic Testing".
+The detailed experiment data and appendix are uploaded.
+And the source code is coming soon.